GuildEducationInc/application-arc-approved-event-consumer/README.md

 ```
 Use either the genesis ID of an existing application or create a new application with a custom
 genesis application ID.

+## Working With the DLQ
+1. Log into the AWS Management Console via Jumpcloud and navigate to the Simple Queue Service home page.
+2. Select the salesforce-application-state-changed-event-handler-dlq-prod queue.
+3. Click the 'Queue Actions' dropdown and select 'View/Delete Messages'.
+4. Click 'Start Polling for Messages' to see the list of messages in the queue.
+5. Each message has an `Event` and `Stacktrace` corresponding to the error that occurred.
+6. When the solution to the error(s) is found, apply the solution, which may involve editing the event bus event.
+Repost each failed event to the event bus manually, following the instructions on how to post event bus events listed above.
+Delete messages that have handled from the queue.